Special offer

 5 = Exceptional

-1. How well have you met the goals and responsibilities outlined for your role?
+• I met the goals and responsibilities outlined for my role.

-What are one or two areas you believe need development to improve your overall performance?
+• What one or two areas should I focus on to improve overall performance?

-What are your key goals for the upcoming evaluation period, and how do you plan to achieve them?
+• What are your key goals for the next review period and how do you plan to achieve them?

 Download PDF for Free